jkjorgie/DeviceComplianceCompanion/README.md

      ```bash
      python3 --version
      ```
    - 3b.
-If you don’t see something like `Python 3.11.5`, install:
+If you don’t see something like `Python 3.11.5`, run this in Terminal:
      ```bash
      brew install python
      ```